BAPS Swaminarayan Sanstha – UK & Europe

-BAPS is guided by the simple but profoundly spiritual message of its leader His Holiness Pramukh Swami Maharaj: “In the joy of others, lies our own.”
+BAPS is guided by the simple but profoundly spiritual message of His Holiness Pramukh Swami Maharaj: “In the joy of others lies our own.”

 Driven by this principle and the Hindu ethos of seva – the spirit of selfless service to others – BAPS is actively involved in a wide range of community outreach activities.
 These include promoting health, education, family values, and much more.

 BAPS in the UK is also aided by its independent humanitarian welfare arm, BAPS Charities UK.
 It is an international charity organisation committed to serving needy individuals, families and communities in the UK and elsewhere.